 Best for Wet Weather: Pettom Dog Saddle Backpack

 The last thing you want is a pack that’s going to soak through in the rain and weigh down your dog.
-The Pettom Dog Saddle Backpack is your hiking answer in wet conditions.
+The Pettom Saddle Backpack is your answer if you’re hiking in wet conditions.

 On the underside, there’s sponge padding for extra comfort on long hikes.
 I also like the fact it has a breathable middle mesh.